 Make sure you’ve already taken care of the important things like meals and snacks.
 Our kids both have a list of things they can get themselves quickly and if your kids need to be monitored with their snacks, I suggest you put them in a bag or a basket for either the day of the week and that way they can monitor themselves.
 This is a great opportunity to empower our kids to make wise choices and work within limits.

 We have also discussed options of what they can do when they finish their schoolwork and how much time they can spend on the electronics.
-We use Screen Time which is an app to monitor that amount of time without us having to helicopter over them.
+We use Screen Time and IPhone family settings which is an app to monitor that amount of time without us having to helicopter over them.
 I will be honest we have been more generous with the amount of time since this begin.
-I know that character isn’t made or destroyed in a day and our kids are needing more of a distraction as well.
+A child’s character isn’t created or destroyed in a day and our kids are needing more of a distraction as well.
 I also believe they need purpose and productivity.
 We have helped both of them come up with some activities that fit their unique talents that they can develop more fully with little direction.

 Second, it’s so important that you as the parent and now director of the household make a plan either the night before or the morning of alone or with your parenting partner.
 This process was not a hard step for me to implement because I have been doing this for years.
 The night before or the morning of I review the appointments I have, often pray for certain situations or tasks that I know I will want to avoid, and make sure I don’t have any conflicts or questions for my assistant at my office.
 I went to counseling center managing 15 to 20 employees on top of my own client load as well as do some writing and speaking so without a plan I get overwhelmed with what I could get done and who needs me.
 I choose three things that if I accomplish that day, I consider myself having been productive and it really helps me manage the overwhelm.
 I use a planner and write everything down because it helps me get bigger than the tasks in my head after doing a large brain dump.
 I know some people are super successful with digital but I just haven’t gotten there yet.
 I still like drinking a cup of coffee or tea, playing inspirational music in the background, and starting my day with quiet alongside positive Scripture or devotional reading and prayer.